bootstarted/pipeline/README.md

 Plug makes extensive use of Elixir's macro facility to ensure everything runs as fast as possible – pipeline is no different.

+## Testing

+Using [effects] means that testing pipelines is straightforward.
+Instead of using the connection interpreter or the compilation interpreter you can use one for testing that doesn't actually do anything.

+TODO: Show how.

 [effects]: https://github.com/metalabdesign/effects
 [plug]: https://github.com/elixir-lang/plug